 Airline rules prohibiting relationships

 When it comes to relationships between flight attendants and pilots, airlines typically have strict anti-fraternization policies in place.
-These policies are put in place to maintain a professional and safe working environment for all crew members.

 Airlines understand the importance of avoiding conflicts of interest and potential distractions that could compromise the safety of the flight.

 While each airline may have slight variations in their policies, the general rule is that crew members are prohibited from engaging in romantic or intimate relationships with each other.
-This includes flight attendants, pilots, and other crew members who work closely together on a regular basis.

 These policies are not meant to discourage personal relationships outside of work, but rather to prevent any conflicts of interest or power imbalances that could arise from intimate relationships within the crew.